 Fans of white coloured shoes should look to a tan leather Derby or a sandy-hued suede brogue instead – but with laces and a round toe.
 White isn’t always wrong, but it’s certainly the hardest dress shoe colour to pull off.
 So maybe look elsewhere, if you’re not new to having great shoe-game.

 It’s laughable that the ‘square-toe business shoe’ even had a fashionable moment (well, come to think of it the year was 1995 and three-quarter pinstripe shorts and blue-flame wrap around sunnies were also trending).
 In terms of aesthetic, the square-toe shoe looks like a boat trawler – an oblong body with a blunted end.
 Even worse, is when ugly shoes are paired with a chic business suit.

-While other trends – wide-legged pants, Birkenstocks and rollnecks – have returned for another day the season, the square toe business shoe is easily done and dusted.
-Unlike the other renaissance items, there’s nothing retro cool or vintage charm about square-toed, anything.
+While other retro trends – wide-legged pants, Birkenstocks and rollneck sweaters – have experienced their own Renaissances, the square-toe business shoe has yet to be resurrected.
+Unlike the other Renaissance items, there’s nothing retro-cool or vintage charm about square-toed anything.